liampc/100-days-of-code/log.md

 Thougths: My code currently is kind of messy, I know that I can still make it more organize, especially on the event handlers.
 Currently, I am making sure that all functions and its eventlisteners are working ok.
 As of now, I just want to celebrate for making it functional.

+## Day 66: July 28, 2020

+Progress: practice css creating navbar, study fundamentals of web apps

+Thoughts: was not that productive yesterday due, was curious about Full Stack open, read the first part about fundamentals of web apps.
+I understood the lesson but the following ones are too advance for me.
+I thought I was able to change curriculum, but decided to finish at least the whole javascript section in The Odin Project.